Kyaw-Thiha/Notes/Computer Vision/Chapter-2/Chapter-2.1.3/Quarternions Math.md

 If you want to know the main practical usage of quarternion as rotation, you can go to this [[Quarternions in Rotation]] page.

+> IMPORTANT: note that in computer vision context, and scipy package, quarternion is denoted as (x, y, z, w), where w is the real component

 ## Main Properties
 Let $\vec{p}$, $\vec{q}$ and $\vec{s}$ be quarternions.